tomkat-cr/market_alert_bot/README.md

 - Double click on the `@botfather` entry
 - Click on the `Start` link at the bottom of the chat section.
 - Use `/newbot` command to create the bot.
-- Follow on-screen instructions to assign a bot user name, bot name, etc.
-- In the bot name, use a different name than `@ocr_marketalert_bot` (please ;)
+- Follow on-screen instructions to assign a bot user name, bot name, etc. Please use a different name than `@ocr_marketalert_bot` ;)
 - That the end of the process, copy the Telegram Bot Token and store it in a secure place.

 Create the .env file: